-The City has created a two-page flyer with the latest information on the upcoming installation of the dedicated bus lane and how-to information for people driving, walking, and biking along the corridor.
+The City created a two-page flyer with the latest information on the upcoming installation of the dedicated bus lane and how-to information for people driving, walking, and biking along the corridor.

 Watch these brief videos, providing more information about the pilot and its impacts:

-Design plans for the upcoming bus/bike-only lane installation can be found by clicking this link and in the project's "Description" tab.
+Design plans for the bus/bike-only lane installation can be found by clicking this link and in the project's "Description" tab.

 The City of Cambridge restriped Mt.
 Auburn St. in Cambridge west of Fresh Pond Parkway in preparation for the Mt.
 Auburn Bus Priority Pilot.
 The new line striping reconfigured traffic lanes slightly, added clearer lane markings, added bicycle lanes, and reconfigured where Brattle Street merges with Mt.
 Auburn Street westbound.
 The bus priority elements will still be implemented in October.